mptrsen/Orthograph/README.md

 ## 8. Complete your config file if you didn't fill out everything before.

+Change the setting of `ortholog-set` to the name of your custom ortholog set.
-Supply the rest of the mandatory settings and consider changing some optional ones that will affect the searches.
+Also supply the rest of the mandatory settings (`species-name`, `input-file`, and `output-directory` (recommended)) and consider changing some optional ones that will affect the searches.

 ## 9. Start Orthograph!